 After the lecture patients break out into small process groups lead by their respective counselor.

-After lunch patients participate in the Life Stages groups as well as activities with our full-time recreational therapist who helps them learn how to have fun without using drugs or alcohol.
+After lunch patients participate in a therapy track determined by personized treatment plan as well as activities with our full-time recreational therapist who helps them learn how to have fun without using drugs or alcohol.

-During breaks, patients complete 12-Step work and therapeutic assignments, write letters, play sports on our basketball and volleyball courts, or take a walk along our four-acre property.
-On weekly basis patients earn the ability to go on an outing.
+During breaks, patients complete 12-Step work and therapeutic assignments, write letters, play sports on our basketball and volleyball courts, or get creative through coloring or bracelet making.
+On a weekly basis, patients earn the ability to go on an outing.

 At Wilmington Treatment Center, patients have a voice in their own recovery experience.
 A patient advocacy committee made up of elected patients meets with our directors once a week to discuss issues at our treatment center and make recommendations.
-“Fun Fridays” – a time when patients choose a special meal – was invented by patients with past favorites including a taco bar, ice cream social and cupcake day.
+There is also a patient advocate on site who is available to help with special needs or issues.

 Patients gather for dinner around 5:00 p.m.
-Meals are planned by our dietician in accordance with the American Heart Association guidelines, and include a variety of options ranging from soup and salad to steak and potatoes.
-Though the food is enjoyable, the highlight of mealtime is our cheerful kitchen staff that is always looking to brighten patients’ days with a song and dance.
+Meals are planned by our dietician in accordance with a healthy lifestyle and include a variety of options ranging from soup and salad to steak and potatoes.

 In the evening patient’s attend on-campus AA/NA meetings and enjoy a few minutes of quiet time before lights out at 11:00 p.m.